Deputy Director, Head of Operations

 Prior to joining ISSAT she worked with the EU in several ESDP/CSDP missions.
 These included political advisor to the head of the EU Rule of Law planning mission in Kosovo; working on crisis management, DDR and human rights in the Aceh Monitoring Mission in Indonesia, and head of the Albania country office for the Balkans EU Monitoring Mission.
 Before moving into civilian crisis management and development, she held a commission in the British Army.
 She has a law degree from Kings' College London, an MSc in Development Management and an MA in Social Sciences (focusing on environmental policy) from the Open University, as well as a Post-Graduate Diploma in Security Sector Management from Cranfield University.
 Victoria is passionate about participatory approaches to reform and supporting local ownership, as well as the political dimensions of justice and security sector reform.

-Sophie has extensive experience of transforming financial resource management and governance in international non-profit organizations.
-She spent eight years with big four financial auditing firms, five of which at EY, specializing in the non-profit sector, and nine years in non-profit leadership roles, including at Médecins Sans Frontières Suisse, where she overhauled accountability, internal control, grant and risk management.
+Sophie brings extensive experience in transforming resource management, culture, and governance in international non-profit organizations.
+She spent eight years with big four auditing firms and nine years in non-profit leadership roles, including at Médecins Sans Frontières Suisse where she advised the Director on overall resource and risk management.
 She is specialized in the management of international organizations with both field offices and headquarters.

-Sophie is a certified chartered accountant and a graduate of the Burgundy School of Business and Management.
-She earned a CAS in IFRS and IPSAS from UNIGE.
+Sophie is a graduate of the Burgundy School of Business and Management (Master) and is a certified chartered accountant (PHD level) and a qualified auditor.

-Sophie is French and speaks French and English.
+Sophie is a French national and speaks English and French.